OggysHub/Cypress-Automation/README.md

 - `purchase_flow.cy.js`: Script to add product to cart, then complete the checkhout process.
 - `read_csv.cy.js`: Script to read data from a particular csv file.
 - `session_token.cy.js`: Script to use JWT session token from local storage from login process.
-- `session_token.cy.js`: Script to use database process using clound environment.
+- `sqldb.cy.js`: Script to parse data from database through azure cloud environment.